MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/known-issues-for-the-advertising-libraries.md

 Test ads can be shown, even when you are expecting live ads.
 This can happen in the following scenarios:

-* Microsoft advertising cannot verify or find the live application ID used in the app store.
+* Our advertising platform cannot verify or find the live application ID used in the Store.
 In this case, when an ad unit is created by a user, its status can start as live (non-test) but will move to test status within 6 hours after the first ad request.
 It will change back to live if there are no requests from test apps for 10 days.

 * Side-loaded apps or apps that are running in the emulator will not show live ads.